ymotongpoo/vsc-licenser/README.md

 ### licenser.projectName

-**This setting should be in Workspace settings**

 ```
 "licenser.projectName": "Awesome project"
 ```

-This setting defines the project name you are working on.
+**This setting should be in Workspace settings.** This setting defines the project name you are working on.
 This setting is only used in the template for GPLv2 and GPLv3.
 Default value would be your workspace root directory name.
 Be aware that this setting should be in Workspace setting, not in User setting, since User setting affects all workspaces which are not relevant to this project name.

 ### licenser.useSingleLineStyle